Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Background

-Parameter estimation for this model requires the use of the graphical lasso method, \citep{friedman08} in conjunction with an expectation maximization algorithm, \cite{dempster77}.
+Parameter estimation for this model requires the use of the graphical lasso method \citep{friedman08} in conjunction with an expectation-maximization (EM) algorithm \citep{dempster77}.
 The graphical lasso is a method for the maximization of

 where $\vecS$ is the empirical covariance matrix and $\rho$ is a tuning parameter.
-The graphical lasso uses a similar approach \cite{banerjee07} who considers the estimation of $\matsig$ by optimizing over the rows and columms using a block coordinate descent approach.